chembed/DeepChEmbed/doc/use_cases.md

 K-mean clustering algorithm or other unsupervised/supervised clustering methods to the latent space

 ### Validation
-Evaluate the clustering result by the loss function of the autoencoder, the convergence of clustering (K-mean) method
+Evaluate the clustering result by the combination of reconstruction loss of autoencoder, the convergence of clustering (K-mean) method.
-and the combination between the autoencoder and the k-mean method.

 1. Smaller synthetic dataset with labels
 A small synthetic dataset that contains 100+ feature and 1000+ data points is used to estabulish a valid model.
-The model could be evaluated by the autoencoder loss and the clustering impurity.
+The model could be evaluated
+by the autoencoder loss and the clustering impurity.

 2. Larger unlabeled dataset
-1.8M chemicals on [*_ChEMBL_*](https://www.ebi.ac.uk/chembl/) are used to evaluate the optmized model architecture built from the small dataset (the parameters for larger dataset will be tuned accordingly).
+1.8M chemicals on [*_ChEMBL_*](https://www.ebi.ac.uk/chembl/) are used to evaluate the optmized model architecture built from
+the small dataset (the parameters for larger dataset will be tuned accordingly).